tontonialberto/nav262-utils/spec-manipulator/prompt-spec-manipulator.md

 - **algorithmExcludeFilter**: Set of Abstract Operation types to exclude (accepted values: "abstract operation", "numeric method", "concrete method", "internal method", "builtin method", "sdo")
 - **excludeYet**: Boolean flag to exclude algorithms that contain YetStep or YetExpression elements
 - **xslt**: Array of paths to SEF (Stylesheet Export Format) files to apply to each generated XML file (applied in order)
+- **biblio**: Optional path to biblio JSON file for enriching section information with metadata

 ## Technical details
 - Use the "json-xml-parse" library for JSON to XML conversion